home-lang/generals/README.md

-# Command & Conquer: Generals Zero Hour - Home Language Port
+# Command & Conquer: Generals – Zero Hour

 **A complete reimplementation of EA's AAA RTS game engine in the Home programming language**